bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

 Cold Relation.
 Online OSINT toolkit.
 Domain dossier, exif viewer, cryptocurrency addresses info search, social media search tools, Chine social media search tools and more: https://coldrelation.com/

+Spottr.
+An online tool for finding specific objects in videos.
+Simply describe what you want to find in words and receive timecodes where it appears: https://usespottr.com/

 ----